E. Jean Carroll v. Donald J. Trump: Deposition of Trump (October 2022)

 Trump reiterated that Carroll was "not my type", and told the lawyer, "You would not be a choice of mine either ... under any circumstances."
-Trump was shown the photograph he had characterized as a reception line at a charity event, but proceeded to mistakenly identify the image of Carroll as his second wife, Marla Maples, despite his first wife Ivana Trump also being in the picture; upon recognizing his mistake, he protested that the photo was "very blurry".
+When he was shown a 1987 photograph he had characterized as a reception line at a charity event, he mistook Carroll for his second wife, Marla Maples, despite his first wife Ivana Trump also being in the picture.
+When his lawyer pointed out his mistake, Trump said that the photo was "very blurry".
 He then confirmed that all of his wives were his "type", and that by type he primarily meant physical type.
-Despite attacking Carroll for not remembering the exact year of the alleged incident, Trump was unable to state the exact years of the beginning or end of any of his marriages when asked, and claimed that he was unsure if he had any extramarital affairs during his first marriage (including with Maples, despite this affair having regularly featured in New York tabloids).
+He attacked Carroll for not remembering the exact year of the alleged incident and, upon further questioning, was unable to recall the years of his weddings and divorces, and said that he was unsure if he had any extramarital affairs during his first marriage (despite his affair with Maples having regularly featured in New York tabloids).

 Trump reiterated in his deposition that he did not know Carroll before she sued him, calling her a "nut job" and inaccurately asserting that in her CNN interview with Anderson Cooper she "actually indicated that she loved" the alleged assault and "said it was very sexy to be raped".
 (Carroll had actually said, "I was not thrown on the ground and ravished, which...
 The word rape carries so many sexual connotations.
 This was not—this was not sexual.
 It just hurt. ...
 I think most people think of rape as being sexy.")
 He said Carroll alleged he "swooned" her, a word he said he used because he thought it would be more polite than saying fucked.
 When asked if he had made the statements in the Access Hollywood tape (e.g., "when you're a star, [beautiful women] let you do it.
 They let you do anything. ... grab 'em by the pussy"), Trump responded, "Well, historically, that's true with stars.
 If you look over the last million years, that's largely true, unfortunately or fortunately."
 He then agreed that he was such a "star".